-Patients, or a person acting on the patient’s behalf, who desire financial assistance and/or an uninsured discount from Edward-Elmhurst Healthcare must provide financial and any other information requested by completing the forms below:
+Patients, or a person acting on the patient’s behalf, who desire financial assistance and/or an uninsured discount from Edward-Elmhurst Health must complete an application and submit information as evidence of eligibility.

 ¿Necesita usted cuidado medico pero le preocupa el no poder pagarlo?